 Declaring the BIS Degree

-Students entering the BIS degree program are required to develop a Program of Study building on the applicant’s existing coursework and complementing the applicant’s education or career goals.
-The Program of Study is developed in consultation with a BIS advisor.
+Students entering the BIS degree program are required to develop an initial Program of Study building on the applicant’s existing coursework and complementing the applicant’s education or career goals.
+The initial Program of Study is developed in consultation with a BIS advisor.

 To schedule an appointment with an Academic Advisor for the BIS or BAS program, please call 575-646-2941.
 Or contact an advisor directly: